AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 * With the **Show top/bottom option**, select the "top" X months that you are interested in, and sort by the **Months between this order and customer's first order date** dimension

-Now, you will be able to see one line for each cohort that you specified.
+Now, you can able to see one line for each cohort that you specified.
 Check out our example now -- we see the Revenue contributed by users of each referral source, grouped by the number of months between their first order and any subsequent order.
 We also added a **Cumulative perspective** to see the cohorts' aggregate growth - take a look at the results table for more granularity.

 What does this tell us?
 Here, the specific referral source **Paid search** is very valuable in the first month of a customer's purchasing lifetime, but fails to retain its customer base with repeat revenue.
 While **Direct Traffic** starts off at a lower amount, revenue in subsequent months actually accumulates at a similar pace.